Emotional Habits

 Cortisol

-When you experience stress, anxiety, or anger, your body produces a hormone called cortisol.
+Your body produces cortisol when you experience stress, anxiety, or anger.
 Cortisol is meant to help you in a “fight or flight” situation.
 The problem is we also produce cortisol when we experience stress or anxiety when no “fight or flight” is necessary.
 Cortisol does not help us when we worry or fret.

 The following is a list of the adverse effects of cortisol in our bloodstream: